 Fold equity in poker is quite simply a way of talking about how often your opponent will fold when your bet.
 For example, someone might say, “my bet is profitable because I am capitalizing on fold equity”.
 You can apply fold equity to any bet in poker, whether it be preflop, on the flop, the turn or the river!

-Every bet in poker has a percieved ammount of fold equity based on how often your opponent will fold, as you get better at poker you will learn of different ways to quantify and maximize fold equity.
+Every bet in poker has a perceived amount of fold equity based on how often your opponent will fold, as you get better at poker you will learn of different ways to quantify and maximize fold equity.
 The profitability of any bet is made up by your perceived fold equity combined with your pot equity (Percentage share you have of winning the pot at that moment).
 The more fold equity you have the less pot equity you need for your bet to be profitable.
 Inversely, the more pot equity you have the less fold equity you need for your bet to be profitable.
 The reason why semi bluffing in poker is profitable is because you capitalize on your fold equity and combine it with your pot equity.

 One key way to quantify how much fold equity you have is by looking at and understanding your opponents poker tracker statistics.
 Remember, when using any stats for making a decision in poker, make sure you have a large enough sample of hands.